postrational/blog/source/_posts/2013-07-14-using-redis-as-djangos-session-store-and-cache-backend.markdown

 tags: django redis
 ---

 [Redis](http://redis.io) is an in-memory key-value store, somewhat similar to Memcached.
-Because Redis keeps its dataset in memory, storage and retrieval of data is very fast.
-It's a good idea to use such a solution for storing ephemeral application data, such as contents of the cache, or temporary data associated with active user sessions.
+Because Redis keeps its dataset in memory, storage and retrieval is very fast.
+It's a good idea to use this kind of solution for storing ephemeral application data, such as contents of the cache, or temporary information associated with active user sessions.
 This unburdens your database system from performing unnecessary read and write operations and can considerably speed up your application.
 Modules for using Redis together with Django are available and quite easy to set up.

 <!-- more -->

 ## Prerequisites

-I'm going to assume you have a Django application running in a virtual environment, under supervisor on a Debian server.
+I'm going to assume you have a Django application running in a virtual environment, under supervisord on a Debian server.
 Instructions for creating such a setup can be found in a [previous article](/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/).

 ## Redis